airborne-commando/OPSEC-OSINT-Tools/badopsec.md

-Tor is a powerful tool for online anonymity, but it's not foolproof.
-Several cases demonstrate how poor operational security (OPSEC) can lead to the unmasking of Tor users, even when engaging in illegal activities.
-Here are some notable examples of bad Tor OPSEC:
+# Here are some notable examples of bad Tor OPSEC:

 ## School Bomb Threats